makma/fingerprintjs.com/content/blog/what-is-coupon-glittering-how-can-it-harm-your-business.md

 ### 3. Set up prevention protocols

-There are a range of one-off protocols you can introduce to prevent your customers from using fraudulent coupons.
+There are a range of protocols you can introduce to prevent your customers from using fraudulent coupons.

 * Monitor social media and glitching groups to see when your coupons are being defrauded
 * Only issue coupons for one specific product or range during any time period, so staff know they cannot be used for anything else